Information for applicants from the EU

 We are committed to welcoming students from across Europe and beyond and providing a truly global experience for all of our students.

 This information is provided for students who will commence their studies at the University of Nottingham in the 2020 academic year or later.
 If you are already studying at Nottingham, please refer to our Brexit information for current students.

-Disclaimer: This webpage was most recently updated on 30 January 2020.
-The information below was correct to the best of our knowledge at this time, but is subject to change.
+Disclaimer: This webpage was most recently updated on 19 February 2021.
+The information below was correct to the best of our knowledge at this time, but may be subject to change.